 According to NCADD, alcohol is the most dangerous controlled substance to young people, due largely to its widespread use and ease of accessibility.
-They report that each year roughly 6,500 people under the age of 21 die from alcohol-related accidents and even more are seriously injured.
-They also stress that alcohol use by young people is directly related to higher rates of traffic fatalities, deaths, suicides, violence, and educational failure, among other serious issues.
+Each year, roughly 6,500 people under the age of 21 die from alcohol-related accidents, and even more are seriously injured.
+Alcohol use by young people is also relates to higher rates of traffic fatalities, deaths, suicides, violence and educational failure.

 Alcohol Awareness Month Goes Beyond Young Adults and Teens

 Alcoholism can affect people of any age, but some studies have found that teens who take their first drink before they are 15 are four times more likely to develop alcoholism and other alcohol-related disorders.
-Alcohol Awareness Month aims to help recovering alcoholics as well as prevent teens and young adults from developing the disease through campaigns aimed at raising awareness of the signs of alcoholism, resources available to combat the disease, and tips for helping loved ones who may be struggling with alcoholism themselves.
+Alcohol Awareness Month aims to help recovering alcoholics, as well as prevent teens and young adults, from developing the disease.
+Campaigns raise awareness of the signs of alcoholism, provide resources to combat the disease and offer tips for helping loved ones who may be struggling with alcoholism.

 Information about Alcohol Awareness Month